Medieval Education: From Schools to Universities

 Explore the history of education in the Middle Ages through the development of schools, curriculums, the growth of universities, and the diverse individuals who were involved in teaching and learning during this 1000 years of history.

-This six-week course includes live 90-minute sessions with the instructor each week from 2:00 - 4:00pm Eastern U.S. time.
+This six-week course includes live 90-minute sessions with the instructor each week.
 Sessions consist of lecture, discussion of readings, and Q&A.

 Week 1